 Here are a few of my favourites:

-This completed manuscript of just under 87,000 words is an Urban Fantasy Christmas novel for the Young Adult market.
+This completed manuscript of just over 110,000 words is an urban fantasy/ epic fantasy Christmas novel for the young adult and teen market.

 Regardless of the time of year, if you want to get swallowed into the Winter World, feel the pinch of the icy wind in your lungs, visualize the sparkling lights, and get a near taste of the sweet gooey syrups, then you’re going to love this action-packed fantastical series that includes new and grittier versions of some of the famous characters out of our traditional holiday legends; such as St. Nicholas, The Snow Queen, The Nutcracker, Jack Frost, and even The Gingerbread Man.

 Books this series can be compared to: The Chronicles of Narnia series by C.S.
 Lewis (Think The Lion, The Witch, and The Wardrobe meets the story The Nutcracker)

 Helen Bell is probably the most boring and useless girl on the planet.
-No wonder everyone ignores her and forgets she’s there.
-Being dressed head-to-toe in worn out hand-me-downs, and her slightly above average ‘booksmarts’ as her only advantage in life, she doesn’t even blame people at school for passing right by her.
+Being dressed head-to-toe in worn out hand-me-downs, and with her ‘booksmarts’ as her only advantage in life, she doesn’t even blame people at school for passing right by her.